evidentlyai/evidently/docs/book/tests/no-target-performance.md

 You can use the NoTargetPerformance test preset when you generate model predictions in batches and get the true labels or values with a delay.

-This preset helps evaluate the model quality through proxy metrics.
-It combines several metrics that check for data quality, data integrity, and data drift.
-For example, it will help detect prediction drift or input values far off the expected range that signals that the model operates in an unfamiliar environment.
+This preset helps evaluate the production model quality through proxy metrics.
+It combines several metrics that check for data quality, data integrity, and data and prediction drift.
+For example, it will help detect when inputs or predictions are far off the expected range that signals that the model operates in an unfamiliar environment.

 ### Code example